ufidon/ct/mod1/kt.md

 ---
 - $∀L: L\coloneqq RE → L\coloneqq FA$
 - Prove by recursive definition of RE and constructive algorithm for FA side by side
-- RE is recursively generated from the seeds letters from an alphabet Σ and the empty string ϵ by  addition, concatenation, and closure
+- RE is recursively generated from the seeds such as letters from an alphabet Σ and the empty string ϵ by  addition, concatenation, and closure
   - σ is an arbitrary letter in Σ